 Leading Off: Arroyo, Guthrie back in majors, Red Sox ailing

-Los Angeles Angels pitcher Garrett Richards, left, leaves the field with a trainer after being relieved during the fifth inning of the team's baseball game against the Oakland Athletics in Oakland, Calif., Wednesday, April 5, 2017. less Los Angeles Angels pitcher Garrett Richards, left, leaves the field with a trainer after being relieved during the fifth inning of the team's baseball game against the Oakland Athletics in Oakland, Calif., ... more Toronto Blue Jays' Troy Tulowitzki, right, shakes hands with third base coach Luis Rivera after his home run off Tampa Bay Rays starting pitcher Matt Andriese during the fourth inning of a baseball game Friday, April 7, 2017, in St. Petersburg, Fla.
+Toronto Blue Jays' Troy Tulowitzki, right, shakes hands with third base coach Luis Rivera after his home run off Tampa Bay Rays starting pitcher Matt Andriese during the fourth inning of a baseball game Friday, April 7, 2017, in St. Petersburg, Fla.
+Chicago White Sox's Avisail Garcia, right, drops the ball while first baseman Jose Abreu, left, runs into him during the fourth inning of a baseball game against the Minnesota Twins, Friday, April 7, 2017, in Chicago.

 Add your comments below